Purely unrectifiable metric spaces and perturbations of Lipschitz functions: Introduction

 A $\Hn$ measurable $S\subset X$ is \emph{purely $n$-unrectifiable} if $\Hn(S\cap E)=0$ for every $n$-rectifiable $E\subset X$. \end{definition} Since $X$ is complete, an equivalent definition of rectifiable sets is obtained if we require the $A_i$ to be compact.
 If $X$ is a Banach space, then by obtaining a Lipschitz extension of each $f_i$ (see \cite{Johnson_1986}), an equivalent definition is obtained by requiring each $A_i=\R^n$.

+We write $G(d,m)$ for the Grassmannian of $d$-dimensional subspaces of $\R^m$.
+We may sometimes write $W\leq V$ to denote that $W$ is a subspace of $V$.

 Throughout this paper, the notation $\|.\|$ will refer to the intrinsic norm of a Banach space, be it the Euclidean norm on $\R^m$, the supremum norm on a set of bounded functions, the operator norm on a set of bounded linear functions or the norm of some other arbitrary Banach space.
 Whenever this notation is used, the precise norm in question should be clear from the context.
-In Section \ref{sec:vect-valu-pert} we will consider several norms simultaneously, and a precise bound on a certain Lipschitz constant is important.
-Therefore, in this section, we will use explicit notation when necessary.